cmfr-ae-illinois/marching-cubes-vof/README.md

 The code is largely taken from [Paul Bourke's website](https://paulbourke.net/geometry/polygonise/).

 Three types of vertex interpolation are implemented:
-- "Middle" (i.e., the vertex is always placed at the middle of the intersected edge)
+- `MIDDLE`: the vertex is always positioned in the middle of the intersected edge.
-- "Linear" (i.e., the vertex position is linearily interpolated from the end-point values of the discrete indicator function)
+- `LINEAR`: the vertex position is linearily interpolated from the end-point values of the discrete indicator function.
-- "Manson" (i.e., using the method proposed by [Manson, Smith, and Shaefer (2011)](http://dx.doi.org/10.1111/j.1467-8659.2011.01869.x))
+- `MANSON`: using the method proposed by [Manson, Smith, and Shaefer (2011)](http://dx.doi.org/10.1111/j.1467-8659.2011.01869.x).

 ## Requires
 - [CMake](https://cmake.org/) (version > 2.8)